 3. DIY (Do It Yourself) Payment Plans

-If you are confident you are ready to turn the corner on financial responsibility, a DIY payment plan is a great way to prove it.
-There are two popular DIY payment plans: avalanche method and snowball method.
+If you are confident you are ready to turn the corner on financial responsibility, a DIY debt management plan is a great way to prove it.
+There are two popular DIY payment methods: avalanche method and snowball method.

-The avalanche method asks you to line up your credit card bills in the order of interest rate payments with the highest interest rate payment first and lowest one last.
+With the avalanche method, you line up your credit card bills in the order of interest rate payments, with the highest interest rate payment at the top and lowest at the bottom.

-The snowball method is similar, but from a different angle.
-It asks that you line up your cards by amount owed with the least amount coming first and the highest amount last.
+The snowball method is similar, but you line up your cards by amount owed, with the least amount coming first and the highest amount last.

 Make the minimum payment on every card, every month, but throw whatever extra money you have at the one with the lowest balance.
 When that one is paid off, take the money you were applying to it, add it to the minimum you were paying on the second card and pay it off.
 Keep going until all cards are paid.

 The avalanche method is a money saver.
 You’re paying off the cards with the highest interest rate so in the end, it’s not going to cost you as much.
 The snowball method is a confidence builder.
 You pay off cards quicker and the momentum you get from that success can propel you to finish things off quickly.